eric-asare/ConnectionsLab/week3/Inspire!/README.md

 I did some styling in the JS, want to move them to the CSS - not sure.

 I am thinking of having a beautiful card to hold the quote.
+Add flaticon.
 A nice search tab, some beautiful buttons for tags( better than what I made for shopping Card), warm colours to stimulate good mood.
+Make the page lively.

 ### JS